Rat (newspaper): Beginnings

 Rat immediately attained national notoriety for its exclusive inside stories from the Columbia University student uprising in the spring of 1968.
 Its notoriety grew further when two staff members (one of which was star reporter Jane Alpert) were arrested in connection with a series of non-lethal bombings of corporate offices and military targets in late 1969.
-Its reputation took a new turn when it was done over as a feminist magazine in 1970.
+Its reputation took a new turn when it was revamped as a feminist magazine in 1970.
 The first women-only issue was published in January 1970 with the headline "Women Seize Rat!
 Sabotage Tales!".
 In its new incarnation as Women's LibeRATion, it lasted into the fall of 1970.

 While the East Village Other, published a few blocks away, represented the countercultural "establishment" with its relatively relaxed culture-oriented content, Rat embodied the raging far-left politics of the late Sixties.
 Unlike the orthodox Marxist press, however, it still represented the spirit of hippiedom.
 Its stripped-down, straightforward design (created by Bob Eisner, later a leading designer of mainstream papers) marked a sharp break with the baroque psychedelia of EVO and other first-generation underground papers.
 Its relatively austere aesthetics were relieved by cartoons, including covers by Robert Crumb and clippings from 1940s poultry magazines found on the street and used as decorations.